-and business should be transparent with any confidential items being kept to a minimum.
-Any documents governors wish to of the information.
+The intention of the law is that governors should be accountable and business should be transparent with any confidential items being kept to a minimum.
+Any documents governors wish to dispose of should be shredded, given the sensitive nature of some of the information.